More Than Words

 Publisher Description

-A veteran writing teacher makes a “moving” (Rick Wormeli) argument that writing is a form of thinking and feeling and shows why it can’t be replaced by AI
+In this revised and updated paperback edition, a veteran writing teacher argues that writing is a form of thinking and feeling and shows why it can’t be replaced by AI.

-In the age of artificial intelligence, drafting an essay is as simple as typing a prompt and pressing enter.
+In the age of artificial intelligence, generating an essay is as simple as typing a prompt and pressing enter.
 What does this mean for the art of writing?
-According to longtime writing teacher John Warner: not very much.
+According to longtime writing teacher John Warner: not much.

 PUBLISHERS WEEKLY